virtool/virtool-website/content/docs/manual/ref_administration.md

 ### All Users' Rights

 This settings determines how any Virtool user can interact with the sample.
 Rights for all users behave exactly as they do in **Group Rights**.
+Rights can be changes by sample owners and administrators at any time.